civican/legisinfo/42-1/bills/C-49/bill_text.md

 ### Section 51.4

-  **(1)** If the Agency receives information from class 1 rail carriers or the Minister that is related to service and performance indicators provided in accordance with regulations made under paragraph 50(1.01)(b), the Agency shall publish the information on its Internet site within seven days after it is received.
+  **(1)** If the Agency receives information from class 1 rail carriers or the Minister that is related to service and performance indicators provided in accordance with regulations made under paragraph 50(1.01)(b), the Agency shall publish the information on its Internet site within **two** days after it is received.

   **(2)** Subsection 51(4) does not apply to the publication, in accordance with subsection (1), of information that is received from the Minister.